-A major contribution in consolidating this final version of deliverable D4.10, in order to address the task of developing the local embedded analytics at Field Device layer in SEMIoTICS, is provided by the three major use cases identified in D2.2 within the project and their derived requirements described in the D2.3.
-In particular, in relation to task 4.3 development phase the following requirements subset has been considered.
+A major contribution in consolidating this final version of deliverable D4.10, to address the task of developing the local embedded analytics at Field Device layer in SEMIoTICS, is provided by the three major use cases identified in D2.2 within the project and their derived requirements described in the D2.3.
+In relation to task 4.3 development phase the following requirements subset has been considered.
 Here is a short summary from D2.3 considered during task 4.3 activities impacting the local analytics:

-- D2.3-Table1-R.GP.1: End-to-end connectivity between the heterogeneous IoT devices (at the field level) and the heterogeneous IoT Platforms (at the backend cloud level) - D2.3-Table1-R.GP.2: Scalable infrastructure due to the fast-paced growth of IoT devices - D2.3-Table4-R.FD.1-15: some subset of these generic field devices requirements were considered for developing the local embedded analytics part, such as the capability of acquiring and processing data in real-time from environment, events aggregation and clustering, bandwidth minimization, interaction with IoT gateway, interoperability via standard protocols (e.g. JSON) and communication infrastructure (e.g. Rest APIs, CoAP, MQTT, etc.) - D2.3-Table7-R.UC1.10: Local analytical capability of IIoT Gateway to run machine learning algorithms - D2.3-Table8-R.UC2.15: The Robotic Rollator (RR) exploiting Al Services to analyze Patient's gait and posture to identify significant events - D2.3-Table8-R.UC2.17: The SEMIoTICS connectivity SHOULD support real time exchange of raw sensor data - D2.3-Table8-R.UC3.1: IoT Sensing unit shall be able to embed environmental and inertial sensors - D2.3-Table8-R.UC3.3: IoT Sensing unit shall be able to learn a model from observed data - D2.3-Table8-R.UC3.4: IoT Sensing unit shall be able to detect relevant changes from the learned model - D2.3-Table8-R.UC3.5: IoT Sensing unit shall be able to adapt to a new model - D2.3-Table8-R.UC3.6: IoT Sensing gateway shall be able to coordinate a set of IIoT sensing units - D2.3-Table8-R.UC3.11: IoT Sensing unit shall be able to run Artificial neural networks on the MCU in real time - D2.3-Table8-R.UC3.12: IoT Sensing unit shall be able to run lightweight statistical model analysis algorithms - D2.3-Table8-R.UC3.14: MCU IoT Sensing unit shall be able to run neural network online training at the sensor data rate of choice - D2.3-Table8-R.UC3.17: IoT Sensing gateway shall be able to negotiate capabilities, notify, start and shutdown any Sensing unit - D2.3-Table8-R.UC3.24: Sensing units may be equipped with dedicated FW to detect relevant sensors malfunctioning and report that to the gateway
+- R.GP.1: End-to-end connectivity between the heterogeneous IoT devices (at the field level) and the heterogeneous IoT Platforms (at the backend cloud level) - R.GP.2: Scalable infrastructure due to the fast-paced growth of IoT devices - R.FD.1-15: some subset of these generic field devices requirements were considered for developing the local embedded analytics part, such as the capability of acquiring and processing data in real-time from environment, events aggregation and clustering, bandwidth minimization, interaction with IoT gateway, interoperability via standard protocols (e.g., JSON) and communication infrastructure (e.g. Rest APIs, CoAP, MQTT, etc.) - R.UC1.10: Local analytical capability of IIoT Gateway to run machine learning algorithms - R.UC2.15: The Robotic Rollator (RR) exploiting AI Services to analyze Patient's gait and posture to identify significant events - R.UC2.17: The SEMIoTICS connectivity SHOULD support real time exchange of raw sensor data - R.UC3.1: IoT Sensing unit shall be able to embed environmental and inertial sensors - R.UC3.3: IoT Sensing unit shall be able to learn a model from observed data - R.UC3.4: IoT Sensing unit shall be able to detect relevant changes from the learned model - R.UC3.5: IoT Sensing unit shall be able to adapt to a new model - R.UC3.6: IoT Sensing gateway shall be able to coordinate a set of IIoT sensing units - R.UC3.11: IoT Sensing unit shall be able to run Artificial neural networks on the MCU in real time - R.UC3.12: IoT Sensing unit shall be able to run lightweight statistical model analysis algorithms - R.UC3.14: MCU IoT Sensing unit shall be able to run neural network online training at the sensor data rate of choice - R.UC3.17: IoT Sensing gateway shall be able to negotiate capabilities, notify, start and shutdown any Sensing unit - R.UC3.24: Sensing units may be equipped with dedicated FW to detect relevant sensors malfunctioning and report that to the gateway

-In particular, for the UC2 scenario the generic requirements GP has been taken into account for developing the gait analysis scenario.
+For the UC2 scenario the generic requirements GP has been taken into account for developing the gait analysis scenario.

 About the UC3 scenario, the key focus of the task 4.3 activities was to enable local analytics on ST Microelectronics STM32 MCU devices, equipped with embedded sensors (inertial + environmental ones).
-These sensor raw data values are processed using statistical methods and Al/ML algorithms.
+These sensor raw data values are processed using statistical methods and AI/ML algorithms.
 This approach aims to minimize the transmission bandwidth of raw data in favor of a smarter communication triggered by relevant events coming from the on-board signal processing.
-This must be based on robust and well-known communication protocol that allow the association of new devices to the network and the communication between the analytics devices and the IloT/IoT Gateway.
-For a better understanding and a detailed explanation of all the requirements, consider reading section 2 and 3.3 of D2.3 variant environment.
-The majority of the Local Embedded Algorithms adopted in SEMIoTICS will be derived from a novel signal processing design methodology presented in section 2.3.3, together with an embedded resource-constrained technological implementation affecting the sensor acquisitions in groups of heterogeneous sensing nodes.
+This must be based on robust and well-known communication protocol that allow the association of new devices to the network and the communication between the analytics devices and the IIoT/IoT Gateway.
+For a better understanding and a detailed explanation of all the requirements, consider reading section 2 and 3.3 of D2.3